pypanta/pypanta_pelican/content/how-to-install-nginx-uwsgi-and-django-on-ubuntu.md

 virtualenv venv
 ```

-Activate him with a command:
+Activate it with a command:

 ```
 source venv/bin/activate